Health Saving Account

 Additional $1,000

-An HSA comes with lots of advantages – and a lot to learn about when first opening one.
+An HSA comes with lots of advantages – and a lot to learn about when first opening an account.
 Boston Children’s partners with Fidelity, your HSA administrator, to make sure you have the resources you need to learn about your High Deductible Health Plan and how to use your HSA.

-To find answers to any questions you have, start with this helpful FAQ.
+To find answers to any questions you have, start with these helpful FAQs.

 You can visit the Fidelity website at any time to explore their robust resources, or get started with the targeted resources below.